Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Experiment

-While more powerful models like \texttt{Gemini 2.5-Pro} achieved slightly higher performance in simulations, the $>$40-second response latency was impractical for feedback during a real-time game. \texttt{Gemini-2.5-Flash} provided an average response time of 10.55 seconds, meeting the usability threshold for maintaining user engagement \cite{nielsen1994usability, miller1968response}.
+While more powerful models like \texttt{Gemini 2.5-Pro} achieved slightly higher performance in simulations, their $>$40-second response latency was impractical for feedback during a real-time game. \texttt{Gemini-2.5-Flash} provided an average response time of 10.55 seconds.
+While this latency meets system-level usability guidelines for keeping a web user's attention active~\cite{nielsen1994usability, miller1968response}, it represents a severe temporal penalty inside a synchronous 60-second game turn.
+As discussed in Section~\ref{sec:limits}, this task-level temporal friction created severe cognitive pressure that artificially depressed compliance in Advisor and Coach modes by biasing users under time constraints toward rapid manual actions.
+Delegate mode, by contrast, bypassed this temporal friction entirely by executing transactions directly.
+We selected \texttt{Gemini-2.5-Flash} as the optimal engineering compromise between model capability and response speed.
 All three assistance modes were implemented as lightweight scaffolds on top of the same underlying agent, with supplemental reasoning text.\footnote{The full prompts for these agents are in Appendix~\ref{app:prompt}, and screenshots from the interfaces are in Figure~\ref{fig:treatments}.}

-\paragraph{All-AI baseline.} We developed prompt scaffolding that outperformed the baseline agents in \citet{qian2025understanding}, which exhibited human-level capabilities.
+\paragraph{All-Agent Baseline.} We developed prompt scaffolding that outperforms the Human Baseline reported by \citet{qian2025understanding} in the All-Agent Baseline.
 In simulation, our agent achieved a scaled surplus of 0.595 ($\pm$ 0.024), significantly outperforming the human baseline (0.537 $\pm$ 0.024).